How to Get Sap out of Dog Fur

 8. Bathe Your Dog with Pet Shampoo

 Apple cider vinegar (ACV) is a solvent and is also excellent for removing sticky substances like tree sap.
 As a final step (and to deter fleas), spray your pet with ACV.
-It’s safe for pets and can also soothe itchy dog skin.
+Apple cider vinegar for dogs is safe for pets and can also soothe itchy dog skin.

 9. Dry Your Dog Correctly